EyaNajlaoui/multi-class-network-attack-detection-using-AI/README.md

 To maximize model performance and address overfitting caused by the dataset’s severe class imbalance (~80% normal traffic), I optimized hyperparameters for all models using manual tuning and random search techniques.
 This process significantly improved accuracy, achieving 94% for ML models (Random Forest, Gaussian Naive Bayes) and 81% for LSTM.

-# Techniques Used

-# - Manual Tuning:
- - Iteratively adjusted parameters based on validation performance to find optimal configurations, balancing model complexity and generalization.

 # Model-Specific Optimizations

  - Random Forest: